 - 1. Apply the numerical methods to formulate the simple finite element problems. - 2.
-Apply the one-dimensional finite element method to solve bars, beams, and trusses. - 3.
+Apply one dimensional finite element method to solve bar, beam and truss type problems. - 3.
 Apply finite element method for plane stress, plane strain and axisymmetric conditions - 4.
-Determine the temperature distribution of one dimensional and two dimensional heat transfer problems using finite element methods - 5.
-Apply the numerical methods to formulate the higher order and isoparametric problems
+Determine temperature distribution of one and two dimensional heat transfer problems using one and two dimensional finite elements - 5.
+Apply the numerical methods to formulate the higher order and isoperametric problems